 - How to Prepare for Public Administration Section in UPSC Exams?

-- Important Public Administration Books
+- Important Public Administration Books for UPSC

-- Previous Year’s Question from Public Administration
+- Previous Year Questions for Public Administration

 Public administration is considered to be one of the most favourite subjects among the IAS aspirants.
 The major reason behind the choice of the subject amongst those who are preparing for IAS exam is the fact that this subject gives a clear idea about the governing system in the country.
 If you aspire to be an IAS officer it would be beneficial for you to be through with the details of the Government and its policies.
 Generally, the questions that are there from this subject are straightforward and to the point Also, there is an abundance of study material for the subject.
 Thus, reading something which will be beneficial for the upcoming services would be a better choice as compared to the other subjects.